brianegan/bansa/Readme.md

 So where does Bansa fit into that picture, one might ask?
 It doesn't say anything on the box about making my life easier as a UI developer!?

 Bansa doesn't handle the UI magic.
 That's left to other tools, namely Anvil.
-Bansa is responsible for holding or "containing" the state of your application, and informing the UI layer (or database layer, or logging layer, etc) about updates to the state of the application.
+Bansa is responsible for holding, or "containing," the state of your application, and informing the UI layer (or database layer, or logging layer, etc) about updates to the state of the application.

 The examples in this project simply show one person's vision for how we could think about Android App development, and whether we could make it easier and more fun.